Guruprasadnpk/udagram-guru/README.md

 [![Build Status](https://travis-ci.com/Guruprasadnpk/udagram-guru.svg?branch=master)](https://travis-ci.com/github/Guruprasadnpk/udagram-guru)

-This udagram application contains 2 api services and a frontend service hosted on a AWS EKS kubernetes cluster.
+This udagram application contains 2 api services(User, Feed) and a frontend service hosted on a AWS EKS kubernetes cluster.
 It is
 * a containerized application, created using Kubernetes resource, and deployed in a Kubernetes cluster.
 * implemented using automatic continuous integration (CI) and continuous delivery (CD) using Travis CI.